 Restoring Photos Damaged by Magnetic Photo Albums: Adhesive and Acid Damage

 How to restore photographs damaged by magnetic photo album adhesives.
-Remove adhesive residue and fix acid damage from 1970s-1990s magnetic albums.
+Remove photos safely, scan correctly, and use AI to fix acid yellowing and adhesive residue damage.

 Sarah Kim